CuarzoSoftware/SRM/README.md

 ### Multi-GPU Buffer Sharing and Rendering

 Automatic buffer sharing across GPUs is accomplished through DMA.
-When all GPUs support DMA, each one is responsible for rendering into its own connectors (ITSELF MODE).
+When all GPUs support it, each one can render into its own connectors (ITSELF MODE).

-In cases where a GPU cannot import DMA buffers, another GPU handles the rendering into its connectors using DUMB buffers (DUMB MODE) or CPU copying (CPU MODE) as a last resort.
+In cases where a GPU cannot import DMA buffers from the allocator GPU, another GPU handles the rendering for its connectors using DUMB buffers (DUMB MODE) or CPU copying (CPU MODE) as a last resort.

 Performance in the last two modes can be significantly improved by specifying rects with the damaged regions after a `paintGL()` event using `srmConnectorSetBufferDamage()`.